ejanalysis/ejscreen/README.md

 # ejscreen package

+## Currently Obsolete way to Create an EJSCREEN-style dataset

 ## This [ejscreen package](https://ejanalysis.github.io/ejscreen/) provides tools for R related to environmental justice (EJ) analysis, specifically related to the United States Environmental Protection Agency (EPA) screening and mapping/GIS tool called EJSCREEN.

 For details on the EJScreen tool itself, see [the EJScreen website](https://www.epa.gov/ejscreen).
 This R package -- "ejscreen" -- facilitates development of a dataset in the EJSCREEN format, based on user-provided environmental indicators.